TP-online/Crypto-Flash-Transactions/README.md

 *(Even though our bot fully confirms the transaction, the exchange doesn't contain the bug that is needed for this exploit.
 Only Coinbase Wallet)*

 <hr>

+>## Each credit is good for a $1k flash, but right now for the grand opening we are adding a random bonus to each transaction.
+Some people have gotten as high as $4k for 1 credit.

+*Check our Vouches Channel to see recent hits.
+Some of our clients have been getting some decent sized hits with it!*
+***coming soon: USDT Flashes***

 https://github.com/user-attachments/assets/99972df4-7282-4b90-b02a-29357ba899ef